aarron-lee/legion-go-tricks/README.md

 - (2024-04-24) - Bazzite suspend bug now resolved, for anybody that rolled back to 04/06, you should rebase to stable.
   - `rpm-ostree rebase ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-deck:stable`
-- (2024-03-21) BazziteOS - Mangohud performance overlay might be reporting inaccurate power consumption
-  - device is not actually consuming the reported power amounts
 - autoVRAM can be buggy, disabling it in the bios is recommended
   - fix is being investigated

-### Nobara bugs

-- make sure to be on the latest nobara for all the bugfixes
-- controller is more buggy in desktop mode for desktop-related usage, steam input doesn't work. should still work fine for gaming
-  - nested desktop is also broken due to KDE 6

 ### User-reported bugs (needs verification)

-- microphone might not work on bazzite
-  - requires verification
 - certain Decky plugins require `deck` as your username
   - deck username fixes animation changer plugin and mangopeel plugins
-- nobaraOS v39
-  - game mode global FSR is not working in Nobara

 # Which Linux Distro should I Install?